Culture Week in Tanzania

-While a bit far, it is possible to fly to Zanzibar for a weekend from Arusha airstrip, a small airport that operates domestic flights and is not too far from our center!
+Whilst a sizable journey, it is possible to fly to Zanzibar for a weekend from Arusha airstrip, a small airport that operates domestic flights and is not too far from our centre!
 Zanzibar is known for its sandy white beaches and unique culture.
-While here, don’t miss Stone Town, a place that is emblematic for its mazes and spices (take a spice tour for sure!).
+When here, don’t miss Stone Town, a place that is emblematic for its mazes and spices (take a spice tour for sure!).
 Another must is a visit to Prison Island, where you can spot dolphins and marine life.
-Travel north or east of the island for some of the best and clearest beaches in the world and enjoy the Indian Ocean at its best!
+Travel north or east of the island for some of the best and cleanest beaches in the world and enjoy the Indian Ocean at its best!

 Trip Country Info